Samuel Whiting Jr.: Family's relationship with Oliver Cromwell

-The Rev Samuel Whiting Snr. came over to Boston Massachusetts on the same ship as his Cambridge contemporary John Wheelwright who, like Whiting Snr. was also a Puritan minister.
-Wheelwright was banished form the Massachusetts General Court on 3 November 1637.
-Wheelwright knew Whiting Snr. from Cambridge as well as the Rev William Skipper and Oliver Cromwell, both of whom he had been in residence with at Cambridge's Sidney Sussex College.
+The Rev. Samuel Whiting Snr. came over to Boston, Massachusetts, on the same ship as his Cambridge contemporary John Wheelwright who, like Whiting Snr. was also a Puritan minister.
+Wheelwright was banished from the Massachusetts General Court on November 3, 1637.
+Wheelwright knew Whiting Snr. from Cambridge as well as the Rev. William Skipper and Oliver Cromwell, both of whom he had been in residence with at Cambridge's Sidney Sussex College.
 Wheelwright returned to England where, by the 1650s, he was received by Oliver Cromwell, by this time known as His Highness Lord Protector of the Commonwealth of England, Scotland and Ireland.
-Whiting Snr. and Cromwell were distantly related: Whiting's second wife, Elizabeth, was the sister of Sir Oliver St. John whose second wife, Elizabeth Cromwell, was the first cousin of Cromwell.
+Whiting Snr. and Cromwell were distantly related: Whiting's second wife, Elizabeth, was the sister of Sir Oliver St. John, whose second wife, Elizabeth Cromwell, was the first cousin of Cromwell.

 In 1650, Cromwell wrote to Whiting Snr. and his Lynn friend, the Rev. Thomas Cobbett, asking them to go to Ireland to encourage the Protestants to embrace Puritanism.
-Whiting Snr. wrote back to Cromwell in January 1651, humbly thanking him for his "offers" and "promising to embrace the same".
+Whiting Snr. wrote back to Cromwell in January 1651, humbly thanking him for his "offers" and "promising to embrace the same."
 However, nothing came of their plans.

-Marriage and death of Rev. Samuel Whiting Jr.
+Marriage and death

 The Rev. Samuel Whiting Jr. married Dorcas Chester on 12 November 1656, in Salem, Essex, Massachusetts.
 They were the parents of at least 8 sons and 4 daughters, including Elizabeth.
 He lived in Hartford, Connecticut Colony in 1656 and Massachusetts Bay Colony, in 1656.
 In 1663, at the age of 30, he was an ordained minister in Billerica and died on 28 February 1713, in Billerica, at the age of 79.
 He was buried in Billerica.